Boroughs | Barking and Dagenham

 • Sectors: New opportunities are being unlocked in film, food, the green economy and other 21st century sectors to strengthen and build the local economy for the benefit of residents and the whole of Barking and Dagenham.

-• Places: Work is underway to modernise and intensify the borough’s industrial space and regenerate its retail centres – including an innovative stacked industrial unit (‘Industria’), new affordable workspace and the development of a vibrant food and cultural offer in Barking Town Centre.
+• Places: Work continues to modernise and intensify the borough’s industrial space and regenerate its retail centres.
+London’s first innovative stacked industrial unit ‘Industria’ opened in September 2023.
+This will be followed by new affordable workspace and the development of a vibrant food and cultural offer in Barking Town Centre.

-• A strong foundation: We’re strengthening local supply chains, improving essential services and helping businesses to better retain staff through support for the care, construction, retail, hospitality and leisure sectors to improve performance, job quality and sustainability.
+• A strong foundation: We are strengthening local supply chains, improving essential services and helping businesses to better retain staff through support for the care, construction, retail, hospitality and leisure sectors to improve performance, job quality and sustainability.

-• Inclusive business models: we’re building partnerships with new anchor institutions committed to the borough, and using our planning, procurement and convening powers to create opportunities for local people.
+• Inclusive business models: We are building partnerships with new anchor institutions committed to the borough, and using our planning, procurement and convening powers to create opportunities for local people.

-• Pathways: we’re working with trusted local education and employment providers including CU London and Barking and Dagenham College to create quality employment and training pathways into growth sectors, and providing support to ensure all residents can access new opportunities.
+• Pathways: We are working with trusted local education and employment providers including CU London and Barking and Dagenham College to create quality employment and training pathways into growth sectors, and providing support to ensure all residents can access new opportunities.